City Guide for: Whaligoe, Scotland

 Wick

-Just a stone's throw from Whaligoe, Wick is a historic Royal Burgh with a rich maritime heritage.
+Just a short hop from Whaligoe, Wick is a historic Royal Burgh with a rich maritime heritage.
 Explore the Wick Heritage Museum to delve into the town's past as a major herring fishing port.
-Wander along the harbor, imagining the bustling activity of bygone eras.
-Don't miss the Old Pulteney Distillery for a taste of local whisky.
+Take a stroll along the harbor, visit the Castle of Oldwick (also known as the Old Man of Wick), and enjoy the rugged coastal scenery.
+You can also find local shops and restaurants in the town center.

 Travel Time